If you’re looking for the best pubs in Dublin, then you’ve come to the right place.

 Murray’s is open six days a week and everyone of all ages is welcome to stop in for a delicious meal and a good drink.

-Doheny & Nesbitt Is One Of The Best Pubs In Dublin
+Doheny & Nesbitt Is One Of Dublin’s Most Characterful Victorian Pubs

 Doheny & Nesbitt has been open since 1867 and is located smack in the middle of some of the most historic landmarks in Dublin.